top of page

 Mongolia

-Community colleges are at the forefront of training for professional careers in the health professions and fields associated with climate change.
-These topics also impact a wide range of issues in the social sciences and humanities through economic development, government and cultural change.
-Through site visits and meetings in Mongolia participants will be able to hear from local officials, health specialists, climate scientists and nomadic pastoralists, and gain a first-hand understanding of how climate change (hotter days, more wildfire, increased storms, colder winters, drought) is impacting the environment and threatening human wellbeing.
-We will explore how socio-economic conditions and access to resources impacts local responses, and how international cooperation can help overcome challenges.
-You’ll be able to connect the experiences of people in your own region with the climate and health issues facing this remote region and discuss how people around the globe can connect together to develop better understanding and shared solutions.
+Community colleges are at the forefront of training for professional careers in the health professions and related fields.
+These topics also impact a wide range of issues in the social sciences and humanities through economic development, government, and cultural change.
+Through site visits and meetings in Mongolia, participants will be able to hear from local officials, health specialists, and nomadic pastoralists and gain a first-hand understanding of the unique public health challenges facing both urban and rural communities in the region.
+Participants will explore how socio-economic conditions and access to resources impact local responses, and how international cooperation can help overcome challenges.
+Participants will be able to connect experiences of people living in their own communities with the health issues facing this remote region, and discuss how we can collaborate to develop shared solutions.
+Round-trip travel, accommodations, in-country transportation, and selected meals will be provided for the seminar.

 Seminar dates: July 26 - August 9, 2025*